-- Very senior managers should be able to help prioritize, legitimize, and assign value to any IT contributions to the organization’s strategic business objectives.
+- High level managers should be able to help prioritize, legitimize, and assign a value to any IT contributions to the organization’s strategic business objectives.

-That much of the Reference Group’s role is obvious.
-Some other roles for the team are less obvious but equally valuable.
+That much of the Reference Group role is obvious.
+Some other functions for the team are less obvious at first, but equally valuable.

-By opening the communication channel during case building, before the final report is delivered, Reference Group members can help set expectations for the business case results and establish the rationale that legitimizes benefits for the case (see Keys 3 and 4 below).
-When review day comes, critics may still argue your interpretation of case results, but you leave them little room to question your methods or data, and you avoid critical surprises late in the game.
+By opening the communication channel during case building, before delivering the final report, before the final results, Reference Group members can also help set expectations for the business case results and establish the rationale that legitimizes benefits for the case (see Key 3 and Key 4 below).
+When review day comes, critics may still argue your interpretation of case results, but you leave them little room to question your methods, data, or rationale late in the game.

-If the IT action analyzed in your business case has cross functional, cross organizational impacts (and most IT actions do), you will very likely have to check assumptions, research impacts, and gather data from sources outside your own organization.
-Reference Group members can help “open doors” and direct you to the right people in their own organizations who can provide that information.
+If the IT action in your business case has cross-functional, cross-organizational impacts (and most IT actions do), you will very likely have to check assumptions, research impacts, and gather data from sources outside your organization.
+Reference Group members can help “open doors” and direct you to the right people in their organizations who can provide that information.

-Finally, you may be able to use the Reference Group as an effective tool for handling people who are seriously difficult critics of your proposal.
+Finally, you may be able to use the Reference Group as a tool for handling people who are severe critics of your proposal.
 If you face people who fit that description, it may be advisable to bring one or more of them onto the Reference Group at the outset.

 The critical word here is "may."
-You must judge the wisdom of taking this step, based on your knowledge of the individuals in question.
-As members of the Reference Group, they will have objected and contributed everything they have to say before the final review, assuring them that their positions are “on the record.”
+You must judge the wisdom of taking this step, using your knowledge and familiarity of the individuals in question.
+As members of the Reference Group, they will object and contribute everything they have to say before the final review, assuring them that their positions are “on the record.”

-You may be writing the IT business case to support a request for a new hardware or software system.
-You be writing to support a proposed infrastructure upgrade, migration to new operating environment, or for some other action.
+You may be writing the IT business case to request a new hardware or software system.
+You may be writing to propose an infrastructure upgrade, migration to a new operating environment, or some other action.
 Regardless of the case subject or purpose, however, those who review the case are no doubt aware that IT actions are famous for bringing so-called “hidden costs.”
 You can expect critical cost questions like these:

-- How do we know the business case includes all the costs we’ll actually incur over the next few years?
+- How do we know the business case includes all the costs we will incur over the next few years?

-- How do we know that alternative options for action are compared fairly?
+- How do we know that we are comparing alternate action options fairly?

 - How do we keep the lifetime costs of this investment under control?
 How do we avoid unpleasant cost surprises later?

 A good IT cost model for the business case will help you address all three kinds of questions.
 In fact, one of the first tasks for the case-building team should be to design and agree on the structure of the cost model.
-A good first task for the Reference Group is to complete and approve the structure of cost model for the business case analysis.
+A useful first task for the Reference Group is to complete and approve the cost model for the business case analysis.

-The first purpose of the cost model is to help the case builder and Reference Group identify all relevant costs for the case and reach a high comfort level that the cost side of the analysis is complete.
+The first purpose of the cost model is to help the case builder and Reference Group identify all relevant costs for the case.
+The goal is to bring everyone to high comfort level that the cost side of the analysis is complete.

-A good model shows every possible place to look for relevant cost impacts from the IT action.
+A good cost model shows every possible place to look for material cost impacts of the IT action.
 It clarifies which items and data to omit, as well.
 Should your IT business case include the cost of user training?
-Should it include outside consultant fees?
-You won’t have to anguish over a response if you have already established a cost model that is clear, appropriate, and unquestionably complete.
+Should it cover outside consultant fees?
+You won’t have to anguish over a response if you have already a cost model that is clear, appropriate, and unquestionably complete.

 The second purpose of the cost model is to communicate completeness and fairness to all who read and use the case.

-When a model’s completeness is self-evident and its boundaries are clear, it becomes a vehicle for assuring others that you have been complete, and your case is free of personal bias in deciding what to include and what to exclude.
-For the cost model example in Figure 1 below, completeness should be self-evident: Anyone familiar with the IT proposal should be able to judge the selection of categories on both axes and agree that each axis covers all relevant categories for that dimension.
+When a model’s completeness is self-evident, and its boundaries are clear, it becomes a vehicle for assuring others that you have been complete, and your case is free of personal bias in deciding what to include and what to exclude.
+For the cost model example in Exhibit 1below, completeness should be self-evident: Anyone familiar with the IT proposal should be able to judge the selection of categories on both axes and agree that each axis covers all relevant cost types for that dimension.

-When the business case compares alternative IT actions, the cost model can also demonstrate clearly that costs in different action scenarios are compared fairly.
-The same cost model is used to identify cost impacts in all scenarios.
-If the choice of cost categories for the model unfairly favors one alternative over another, that should easier to see in the cost model structure, than it would be in simple lists of cost items.
+When the business case compares alternative IT actions, the cost model can also demonstrate clearly that the analyst is comparing costs in different action scenarios fairly.
+The analyst uses the same cost model to identify cost impacts in all scenarios.
+If the choice of cost categories for the model unfairly favors one alternative over another, that bias should be more evident to all in the cost model structure than from a simple list of cost items.

-Your IT business case may include hundreds of individual cost items, but you should be able to sketch the cost model in simple terms and use it demonstrate that all the relevant cost categories have been included.
+Your IT business case may include hundreds of individual cost items, but you should be able to sketch the cost model in simple terms and use it to demonstrate that all the relevant cost categories are present.

-Table 1 below is a more detailed version of the cost model in Figure 1.
-This in fact serves as a generic IT cost model that has proven very useful across a wide range of industries and IT actions.
-It is a “Resource-based” cost model, because it shows us all IT cost impacts in terms of resources used.
+Exhibit 2 below is a more detailed version of the cost model in Figure 1.
+This example, in fact, is a representative IT cost model that has proven very useful across a wide range of industries and IT actions.
+It is a resource-basis cost model because it shows us all IT cost impacts within resource classes.

-This approach to cost modeling is called "resource-based" cost modeling because the vertical dimension of the model matrix presents all of the IT resource categories to be costed.
+This example is an instance of resource-basis cost modeling because the vertical dimension of the model matrix presents all of the IT resource categories that need cost estimates.